Understanding the Difference Between an Incident, a Complaint and a Risk Event

 Still, incidents and complaints are typically about something that has happened or is currently happening.
 Whereas risks are more focused on what might happen in the future and what the potential impact could be.

 However, just because an incident happened in the past, what’s to say it won’t happen again?
 Wouldn’t the fact that it happened once increase the probability of it occurring again?
 In this context, what do you call it?
 A potential incident?
 A risk event?
 What if the incident almost happened but was narrowly avoided?
-Those are typically referred to as “near-misses” but do they get consistently logged?
+Those are typically referred to as “near-misses,” but do they get consistently logged?

-Who Owns the Event?
+Who owns the event?

 One further complication is to define and understand which team or individual owns the event based on the category selected.
 If we reflect on each of our scenarios above, can we pinpoint whether they are security incidents?
 HR?
 Safety?
 Finance?
 Customer Service?
 Many incidents involve two or three teams in different ways.
 This added layer further complicates the reporting process.
-If an employee wants to report something, they not only have to identify the event type, but also have to think about who the event should be reported to.
+If an employee wants to report something, they not only have to identify the event type but also have to think about who the event should be reported to.

-Documenting and Recording Events
+Documenting and recording events